Federated-Engineers/foundation-fast-track/README.md

 ### 01-local-essentials

 #### Git & GitHub:
-Federated Engineers is fundamentally a collaborative tool.
-Mastery of Git is a massive, non-negotiable must-have.
+Federated Engineers is fundamentally a collaborative pool.
+Mastery of Git is a `massive`, `non-negotiable` must-have.
 You must be comfortable managing branches, resolving complex merge conflicts, and conducting clean Peer Reviews via Pull Requests.
 If our Git workflow stalls, our entire engineering shipping velocity stalls.

 #### Docker:
-The majority of our production workloads run on heavy-duty container orchestration platforms like Amazon EKS (Elastic Kubernetes Service) and Amazon ECS (Elastic Container Service).
+The majority of our production workloads run on container orchestration platforms like Amazon `EKS (Elastic Kubernetes Service)` and `Amazon ECS (Elastic Container Service)`.
 To understand how code behaves on EKS/ECS, you must first master Docker locally.
-You need to know how to containerize applications, manage multi-container environments, and optimize image sizes.
+You need to know how to containerize applications, manage multi-container environments, optimize image sizes, dcoker volume and understand docker networks a.

 ### 02-cloud-and-infra

 #### AWS (Core Infrastructure):
-Amazon Web Services is the absolute bedrock of our cloud footprint.
+`Amazon Web Services - AWS` is the absolute bedrock of our cloud infrastructure.
 You cannot build here without mastering three core areas:

 #### IAM (Identity and Access Management):
 We enforce strict least-privilege principles.
 You must understand how roles, policies, and users grant secure permissions to our services.

 #### VPC (Virtual Private Cloud):
-When bootstrapping data platforms, solving complex networking challenges (subnets, routing, NAT gateways) is a daily reality.
-VPC knowledge is strictly non-negotiable.
+When bootstrapping data platforms, networking is at the core of systems communication, solving complex networking challenges (subnets, routing, NAT gateways) is a daily reality.
+VPC knowledge is strictly non-negotiable at Federated Engineers.

 #### EC2 (Elastic Compute Cloud):
 This is the fundamental compute server underlying our workloads.
 Understanding how EC2 instances operate, scale, and connect is critical.
+No data movemnet without a server at the end.

 #### Terraform:
-We never click around the AWS UI console to deploy infrastructure.
+We never click around the UI console of our platforms to deploy infrastructure.
 Everything is declared as code.
 You will use Terraform to safely provision, modify, and track infrastructure changes safely.

 ### 03-data-and-orchestration